byzer-org/byzer-lang/docs/en/mlsql-build-in-algorithms.md

 ### ScalerInPlace

-ScalerInPlace use some functions eg.min-max,log2,logn to smooth the value.
-However it's not like NormalizeInPlace, there are no any connection between different columns.
+ScalerInPlace use some functions e.g. min-max,log2,logn to smooth the value.
+However it's not like NormalizeInPlace, ScalerInPlace works on individual column.

 ```sql